 Full nodes replicate the entire contents of the blockchain and correspond to replicas in distributed databases.
 All the full nodes are authenticated with public-key cryptography.
 Full nodes are further subdivided into 2 categories:

-- Auditors replicate the entire contents of the blockchain.
+- Auditors replicate the entire content of the blockchain.
 They can generate new transactions, but cannot choose which transactions should be committed (i.e., cannot generate new blocks)

 - Validators provide the network liveness.
 Only validators can generate new blocks by using a Byzantine fault tolerant consensus algorithm.
 Validators receive transactions, verify them, and include into a new block.
 The list of the validators is restricted by network maintainers, and normally should consist of 4–15 nodes